Camila Batmanghelidjh: The Place to Be

 In 1991, Batmanghelidjh was involved in the formation of The Place to Be, a Family Service Unit project working with troubled children in primary schools.
-She worked at the unit for 3 years followed by 2 years when it had been established as Place2Be, during which time she wrote the manual for the groundbreaking therapeutic idea.
-Subsequently, a number of charitable trusts funded the project.
+She worked at the unit for three years followed by two years when it had been established as Place2Be.
+Subsequently, several charitable trusts funded the project.
 Batmanghelidjh resigned from the project in 1996 to set up a new venture called Kids Company.

 Southwark's Urban Academy

 The Urban Academy was a post-16 educational and life skills academy in Southwark, South London.
 It was founded by Batmanghelidjh and was run by her Kids Company organisation.
 The organisation offered a second chance at education for young people who had experienced significant trauma and failed to engage with other settings.